Where to Buy

 Is it human grade?

 Do you use downed cattle?
 No, never.
-We only use human grade beef and chicken.
+We only use human grade beef, chicken, turkey and pork.

 Do you use denatured meat?
 Does it contain dyes or charcoal?
 No on both questions.
 Denatured meat is not for human consumption, and has dyes added to show that.
 Our food only contains meat passed for human consumption.